Kathie Leonard

 Her role in fighting for domestic manufacturing was so impactful that President Biden visited AMI in 2023 and used the occasion to sign the “Invent it Here, Make it Here” Executive Order.
 The President pointed out Maine lost nearly 45,000 manufacturing jobs between 1990 and 2010 and cited AMI as a success story.

 Kathie still runs the company of about 50 employees that serves shipbuilding and repair, automotive, aerospace, petroleum, power generation, foundry and metal fabrication, and institutional markets.
 AMI is a member of AFFOA, which is focused on advancing the development of textile-based products with transformative capabilities to meet defense and consumer needs.
-Applications for her American company's goods range from healthware products that dispense medicine through clothing to fabrics that monitor the stress levels of warfighters.
+AMI's products are used in original equipment manufacturing (OEM) and in maintenance, repair, and operations (MRO) applications to protect people, facilities, and equipment from excessive heat and fire.
 For her consistent dedication to advanced manufacturing, Kathie Leonard is a Modern Maker.

 Q&A with Kathie